*This article may contain affiliate links. please check out my policy!

 If you are using other colors of lentils, you may need to let them cook 10-15 minutes.

-Step Three - Add in all of your seasonings: veggie bouillon, paprika, chili powder, sugar, etc.
+Step Three - Add in all of your seasonings.
+For this recipe, that would be sugar, paprika, salt and pepper.

 Step Four - Mix everything together well.